 This handout will help you figure out what your college instructors expect when they give you a writing assignment.
-It will tell you how and why to move beyond the five-paragraph themes you learned to write in high school and start writing essays that are more analytical and more flexible.
+It will tell you how and why to move beyond the five-paragraph essays you learned to write in high school and start writing essays that are more analytical and more flexible.

-What is a five-paragraph theme?
+What is a five-paragraph essay?

-The five-paragraph theme is a good way to learn how to write an academic essay.
+The five-paragraph model is a good way to learn how to write an academic essay.
 It’s a simplified version of academic writing that requires you to state an idea and support it with evidence.
 Setting a limit of five paragraphs narrows your options and forces you to master the basics of organization.
-Furthermore—and for many high school teachers, this is the crucial issue—many mandatory end-of-grade writing tests and college admissions exams like the SAT II writing test reward writers who follow the five-paragraph theme format.
+Furthermore—and for many high school teachers, this is the crucial issue—many mandatory end-of-grade writing tests and college admissions exams like the SAT II writing test reward writers who follow the five-paragraph essay format.

-Writing a five-paragraph theme is like riding a bicycle with training wheels; it’s a device that helps you learn.
+Writing a five-paragraph essay is like riding a bicycle with training wheels; it’s a device that helps you learn.
 That doesn’t mean you should use it forever.
 Once you can write well without it, you can cast it off and never look back.